felixbrucker/bls12-381-keygen-chia/README.md

-# bls12-381-keygen
+# bls12-381-keygen-chia

+### This is a fork of bls12-381-keygen adjusting only one line to be compatible with chia's implementation.

 BLS12-381 Key Generation compatible with [EIP-2333](https://eips.ethereum.org/EIPS/eip-2333).

 If you're looking for actual implementation of the elliptic curve, use module [noble-bls12-381](https://github.com/paulmillr/noble-bls12-381).
-The bls12-381-keygen only generates private keys, by EIP-2333 specification.
+The bls12-381-keygen-chia only generates private keys, by EIP-2333 specification.

 Just one small dependency on SHA256.